 Both employers and employees underestimate the true cost of an employee.

-So the true cost of the entry level software developer is really $60.37 / hour or $125,567 using the same back of the napkin formula but with adjusted hours and weeks (salary / 46 weeks / 32 hours).
+So, the back-of-the-napkin calculation that many people unwisely use is wrong!
+The true cost of the entry level software developer is really $60.37 / hour or $125,567 using a more accurate back of the napkin formula: salary / 46 weeks / 32 hours.

 Keep in mind, that isn’t including taxes, medical/dental/vision insurance, equipment costs, workers compensation, office space, retirement matching, and administrative costs.
 Not to mention bonuses (we don’t offer them at Buink because we’d rather just pay a fair salary then offer a phantom carrot).

 When all is said and done, you barely break even on this entry level employee at $77.14 / hour or $160,442.